ryanallen/words-of-my-perfect-teacher/README.md

 In the distant past, from the time Lord [Buddha](#buddha) came into this world and as long as his doctrine still existed in India, that land was central in terms of both geography and [Dharma](#dharma).
 However, now that it has fallen into the hands of the [tīrthikas](#tīrthika) and the doctrine of the [Conqueror](#conqueror) has disappeared in that region, as far as [Dharma](#dharma) is concerned even Bodh Gaya is a peripheral place.

 In the days of the [Buddha](#buddha), Tibet, the Land of Snows, was called "the [border country](#border-country) of Tibet," because it was a sparsely populated land to which the doctrine had not yet spread.
 Later, the population increased little by little, and there reigned several kings who were emanations of the Buddhas.
-The [Dharma](#dharma) first appeared in Tibet during the reign of Lha-Thothori Nyentsen, when the *[Sūtra](#sūtra) of a Hundred Invocations and Prostrations*, a *[tsa-tsa](#tsa-tsa)* mould and other objects fell on the palace roof.
+The [Dharma](#dharma) first appeared in Tibet during the reign of Lha-Thothori Nyentsen, when the *[Sūtra](#sūtra) of a Hundred Invocations and Prostrations*, a *[tsa-tsa](#tsa-tsa)* mold and other objects fell on the palace roof.

 Five generations later, in accordance with prophecies that he would understand the meaning of the [sūtra](#sūtra), there appeared the [Dharma](#dharma) King [Songtsen Gampo](#songtsen-gampo), an emanation of the [Sublime Compassionate One](#sublime-compassionate-one).<sup>*</sup> During [Songtsen Gampo's](#songtsen-gampo) reign, the translator Thonmi Sambhota was sent to India to [study](#study) its languages and scripts.
 On his return he introduced an alphabet to Tibet for the first time.
 He translated into Tibetan twenty-one [sūtras](#sūtra) and [tantras](#tantra) of [Avalokiteśvara](#avalokiteśvara), *The Powerful Secret*, and various other texts.
 The king himself displayed multiple forms, and along with his minister Gartongtsen, he used miraculous [means](#means) to defend the country.
 He took as his queens two princesses, one Chinese and one from Nepal, who brought with them numerous representations of the [Buddha](#buddha)'s body, speech and mind including the statues called the [Jowo](#jowo) Mikyo Dorje and the [Jowo](#jowo) [Sakyamuni](#sakyamuni), the actual representatives of the [Buddha](#buddha).<sup>[26](#26)</sup> The king built the series of temples known as the Thadul and Yangdul, of which the principal one was the Rasa Trulnang.<sup>[27](#27)</sup> In this way he established Buddhism in Tibet.